composablehorizons/compose-unstyled/docs/index.md

 import androidx.compose.material.ripple.rememberRipple

 CompositionLocalProvider(LocalIndication provides rememberRipple()) {
-    // MenuButton and MenuItems will use the ripple effect when focused and pressed
+    // MenuButton and MenuContent will use the ripple effect when focused and pressed

     Menu {
         // TODO implement the rest of the menu